Owner, Luxury Lotus Spa

 Owner, Best Choice Cleaners

 Betty Papadakis is the owner of Best Choice Cleaners and has been in business since July of 2019.
-Betty came to the Tampa Bay Women’s Business Center in April of 2020 when the pandemic began in need of help.
+Betty came to the Tampa Bay Women’s Business Centre in April of 2020 when the pandemic began in need of help.
 Betty was experiencing a significant reduction in revenue because many of her customers no longer needed their clothes cleaned as frequently.
 Best Choice Cleaners was in desperate need of funding to maintain the staff and keep operations afloat.
-The TBWBC connected Betty with one of our Business Coaches and they helped her to obtain a PPP loan to pay her employees and an EIDL loan to help stay current with her everyday expanses.
+The Tampa Bay WBC CARES program was able to connect a business coach who connected helped her to obtain a PPP loan to pay her employees and an EIDL loan to help stay current with her everyday expenses.
 The coaching also enabled Betty to develop a pandemic strategy to continue operations and protect her business.

 Owner, Crystal J. Productions

 Crystal Jurewicz is the owner of Crystal J. Productions Inc. and has been in business since August 2020.
 Crystal J Productions Inc. provides voice-over services for radio and television marketing.
 Crystal came to the Tampa Bay Women’s Business Center in the middle of the pandemic knowing exactly what she wanted to do but needed help executing her plan.
-After enlisting the business coaching services of the TBWBC, Crystal put together a business plan that gave her a viable and profitable business model to make her business become a reality.
+As a result of the Tampa Bay WBC CARES program, Crystal was able to connect with a business coach who guided her to through the steps of writing a business plan that gave her a viable and profitable business model to make her business become a reality.
 Congratulations Crystal and we look forward to “hearing” from you!

 Owner, Healing Handz & BodyWorks